Ciem Cornelissen

 Ghent, Belgium

 My academic journey reflects a deliberate progression from fundamental science to applied AI.
 I completed my Bachelor’s and Master’s in Physics at Ghent University, where I developed strong analytical foundations and an aptitude for dissecting complex problems at their core.
 During my physics master’s, elective courses in artificial intelligence sparked a passion that led me to pursue an Advanced Master’s in Artificial Intelligence at KU Leuven (2023), where I specialized in deep learning, computer vision, and data science.
-This trajectory has uniquely positioned me to tackle the multi-modal sensor fusion challenges central to my PhD research.
+This trajectory has uniquely positioned me to tackle the multi-modal representation learning challenges central to my PhD research.

 Key Research Contributions: